Washington State’s Death With Dignity Act, based on Oregon’s, came into operation on 9 March 2009.

 Poor screening for mental health and short term doctor patient relationships

 In 2018 just 4% of those given a lethal prescription were referred to a psychiatrist or psychological for evaluation.
-For 2017 the numbers referred were so low that the data had to be suppressed under the “Department Small Numbers Guidelines”!
+For 2019 and 2020 the numbers referred were so low that the data had to be suppressed under the “Department Small Numbers Guidelines”!

 Although the Act specifies that only persons who have a disease that will “produce death within six months” may request lethal doses of medication from a physician, the data shows that in each year between 5% and 17% of those who die after requesting a lethal dose do so more than 25 weeks later with one person in 2012 dying nearly 3 years (150 weeks) later, one person in 2015 dying nearly two years later (95 weeks); one person in 2016 dying more than two years (112 weeks) later and one person in 2018 dying more than two years (115 weeks) later.